-Located right in the heart of Midtown, this hotel has become a hotbed of startups, freelancers and people who are just looking to lounge in a hip space.
+Located right in the heart of Midtown, Ace Hotel has become a hotbed of startups, freelancers, and people who are just looking to lounge in a hip space.
 The hotel lobby is the ideal space to work in: it’s open to the public, has free Wi-Fi and holds an assortment of club chairs and custom-made couches that cater to any seating preference.
-The space is adorned with large, white columns, and a vintage America flag.
-It creates a setting where anyone is welcome to socialize, work or just enjoy a cocktail.
+The s

 The Parisian-inspired luxury hotel has a two-level library open to non-guests.
-Finger foods, coffee, tea, wine and cocktails are on offer.
-The two levels are connected by an original spiral staircase which was imported from the south of France.
+Finger foods, coffee, tea, wine, and cocktails are on offer.
+The NoMad Hotel‘s two levels are connected by an original spiral staircase which was imported from the south of France.
 Custom-made cushioned chairs are neatly placed providing ample seating and a pleasant aesthetic.
 The hidden escape is perfect for quiet studying, research or writing.

-The 187-room boutique hotel includes a lobby, bar and garden.
+The Ludlow Hotel is a 187-room boutique hotel, which includes a lobby, bar and garden.
 These are all open to the public, making it a versatile workspace for meetings or private work sessions.
-The lobby is furnished with a large, limestone fireplace, leather sofas, soft rugs and oversized ottomans.
-It has the look and feel of a massive living room, making it one of the most comfortable areas to work in.
-The adjoining bar has an eclectic, upscale design and the outdoor patio and garden is a beautiful escape from the busy streets of the city.
+The lobby is furnished with a large, limestone fireplace, leather sofas, soft rugs,